creativepurus/creativepurus/README.md

 👉🏻 I am a natural leader who excels at bringing people together, building teams, and guiding them toward shared goals and visions.

-👀 Explore more on my Profile below 👇🏻

 👀 I’m interested in AI, ML, Data Science, Robotics